-On 12 September, the Terrorism (Protection of Premises) Bill 2024 was introduced in Parliament.
-The Bill, also known as 'Martyn's Law' in tribute of Martyn Hett, one of the 22 people killed in the 2017 Manchester Arena attack, aims to improve protective security and organisational preparedness for terrorist attacks at public venues across the UK.
+On 3 April, the Terrorism (Protection of Premises) Act 2025 received Royal Assent.
+The Act, also known as "Martyn's Law" in tribute to Martyn Hett, one of the 22 people killed in the 2017 Manchester Arena attack, is intended to improve protective security and organisational preparedness for terrorist attacks at public venues across the UK.

-This comes at a time when the Government considers the threat level from terrorism in the UK to be "substantial" as well as "less predictable and harder to detect and investigate".
+The Act comes at a time when the Government considers the threat level from terrorism in the UK to be "substantial" as well as "less predictable and harder to detect and investigate."

-Pursuant to the draft legislation, those responsible for certain premises and events would be legally obliged to consider the risk and take reasonably practicable measures to mitigate the impact of a terrorist attack.
+Pursuant to the Act, those responsible for certain premises and events will now be legally obliged to consider the risk and take reasonably practicable measures to mitigate the impact of a terrorist attack.